OpenLiberty/ci.maven/README.md

 Use Maven 3.x to build the Liberty plug-ins and archetypes.

 * `mvn install` : builds the plug-in and the archetypes.
-* `mvn install -Poffline-its -DwlpInstallDir=<liberty_install_directory>` : builds the plug-in, archetype and runs the integration tests by providing an existing installation.
+* `mvn install -Poffline-its -DwlpInstallDir=<liberty_install_directory>` : builds the plug-in, archetypes, and runs the integration tests by providing an existing installation.
-* `mvn install -Ponline-its -DwlpVersion=<liberty_version> -DwlpLicense=<liberty_license_code>` : builds the plug-in, archetype and runs the integration tests by downloading a new server.
+* `mvn install -Ponline-its -DwlpVersion=<liberty_version> -DwlpLicense=<liberty_license_code>` : builds the plug-in, archetypes, and runs the integration tests by downloading a new server.
   * Liberty versions and their respective link to the license code can be found in the [index.yml](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/index.yml) file.
 You can obtain the license code by reading the current license and looking for the D/N: <license code> line.

 ## Plug-ins